 It is important to note that the size of the suprasellar component is not terribly important, and tumour can be delivered down into the pituitary fossa from as high up as the foramen of Monro 1.
-This can be aided by valsalva manoeuvre or introduction of air of sterile saline via a lumbar drain.
+This can be aided by Valsalva manoeuvre or introduction of air or sterile saline via a lumbar drain.

 It is beyond the scope of this article to go into operative details, and only a brief summary is provided, at a level useful to a radiology audience 1.